aws/aws-durable-execution-sdk-python/docs/core/steps.md

 When this function runs:
 1. `add_numbers(5, 3)` executes and returns 8
 2. The result is checkpointed automatically
-3. If Lambda recycles the environment and resumes, `add_numbers` returns 8 instantly without re-executing
+3. If the durable function replays, the step returns 8 instantly without re-executing the `add_numbers` function

 [↑ Back to top](#table-of-contents)